Skip to Content Pinterest tag

 Senior Companionship: Building Relationships Later in Life

-• Pursue a hobby.
-Join an art class, cooking group or book club.
+• Join an art class, cooking group or book club.

-• Stay fit.
+• Stay physically active.
 Try a bowling league, walking group or dance lessons.

-• Have faith.
-Make connections at your place of worship.
+• Make connections at your place of worship.

 • Check out a senior center.
 Many offer a variety of activities geared to different interests and designed to bring people together.